warlock601/terraform/Day-5/provisioners.md

 Certainly, let's delve deeper into the `file`, `remote-exec`, and `local-exec` provisioners in Terraform, along with examples for each.
+Provisioners are executed inside the resource block.

 1. **file Provisioner:**